nicholsons/comp0035-2024-tutorials/activities/week8/8-1-update-erd.md

 The controller classes in this example do not need to be stored in the database.

-Charts and FilterOptions will be created dynamically when the app is running, but do not be saved to a database.
+Charts and FilterOptions will be created dynamically when the app is running, but do not need to be saved to a database.

 The Student does not log in so no Student details need to be saved, only their score for a quiz and their email address are optionally saved if they want to be considered for the competition of highest scorer for a quiz.